Dungeon Master Option: High-Level Campaigns: Header

 The book begins with a one-page foreword by Skip Williams.
 Chapter One (pages 6–29) explains the seven maxims for running high-level AD&D campaigns: Don't depend on the dice, Use adversaries intelligently and inventively, Control magic, Be aware of demographics, Think on an epic scale, Plan ahead, and Share responsibility with your players.
 Chapter Two (pages 30–67) provides advice on how to construct adventures.
 Chapter Three (pages 68–85) expands on the use of spells and magical items.
 Chapter Four (pages 86–95) presents a guide for spellcasting characters to create magical items.
 Chapter Five (pages 96–117) details how to conduct magical duels between spellcasters.
 Chapter Six (pages 118-141) details true dweomers, spells more powerful than those presented in the Player's Handbook.
 Chapter Seven (pages 142-179) details how to advance high-level player characters beyond 20th level.
 An appendix (pages 180-188) lists the statistics of spells usable in spell dueling.
 Pages 189-192 are an index to the book.

 Publication history

 This 192-page book was published by TSR, Inc. in 1995.
 The book was designed by Skip Williams.
-The book's cover art is by Jeff Easley and interior art is by Eric Hotz, Ken Frank, and Stephan Peregrine.
+The cover art is by Jeff Easley and interior art is by Eric Hotz, Ken Frank, and Stephan Peregrine.